ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Creating a Subnet with `Avalanche-CLI` for `Mainnet` is the same way as creating a one for `Fuji`.

 In fact, the `create` commands only creates a specification of your Subnet on the local file system.
 Afterwards the Subnet needs to be _deployed_.
-This in fact allows to reuse configs, by creating the config with the `create` command, then first deploying to a local network and successively to `Fuji` or `Mainnet`.
+This allows to reuse configs, by creating the config with the `create` command, then first deploying to a local network and successively to `Fuji` or `Mainnet`.

 See [this section](./create-a-fuji-subnet#create-an-evm-subnet)